Ordnance Survey Maps - Six-inch England and Wales, 1842-1952

 Although the official policy was to publish new National Grid sheets from 1945, updated County Series maps continued to be issued for selected areas.
 The latest published six-inch map on this website dates from 1956.

-- View list of English and Welsh counties, with their survey and publication and changes of meridian.
+- View list of English and Welsh counties, with their dates of survey, publication and changes of meridian.

 Next: Page 2 of 2